-Illustration shows a gigantic man wearing a crown labeled "Protected Monopoly" holding upright a wooden figure of an American laborer labeled ...
+A gigantic man wearing a crown labeled "Protected Monopoly" holds upright a wooden figure of an American laborer labeled "Protected American L...

 On the rack

-Illustration shows an allegorical female figure labeled "San Francisco" being tortured "on the rack" by a cast of medieval-looking executioners labeled...
+An allegorical female figure labeled "San Francisco" is being tortured "on the rack" by a cast of medieval-looking executioners labeled "Cement Dealer,...

 The morning after

-Illustration shows President Wilson as the father of the bride the day after the wedding, brushing confetti off of himself and addressing three f...
+President Wilson, as the father of the bride the day after the wedding, brushes confetti off of himself and addresses three figures.
+One labeled ...